ayuuusssh/Weather_Appp/project/README.md

 ### Prerequisites
 - A modern web browser
 - A code editor (e.g., VS Code)
-- Node.js (if using a local development server)
 - Git (for version control)

 ## Usage